Frequently Asked Questions About Growing and Juicing Wheatgrass

 What are sunflower sprouts vs sunflowergreens?

 Sunflower sprouts begin with hulled sunflower seeds.
 Soak for about 6 hours and then sprout.
-Sunflower greens begin with unhulled seed.
+Sunflower greens begin with unhulled seed (Black Oil Sunflower in the shell).
 Plant and grow exactly like wheatgrass.
 It takes about ten days until ready and then it is basically a tall green sprout, 5 to 6 inches tall—use like a salad green.
 For more resources on growing sunflower greens and other microgreens, please visit our sister site: www.growingmicrogreens.com

 What do I do with my grass before it begins to get old and yellow?